1940 Air Terminal Museum

-The 1940 Air Terminal Museum is a museum located in Houston, Texas, United States, at William P. Hobby Airport.
-Collections are housed in the original art deco building which served as the first purpose-built terminal for passenger flight in Houston.
-The museum currently exhibits several collections focusing on Houston's civil aviation history and is operated by the Houston Aeronautical Heritage Society (HAHS), a recognized Texas 501(c)(3) tax-exempt organization.
+The 1940 Air Terminal Museum was a museum located in Houston, Texas, United States, at William P. Hobby Airport.
+Collections were housed in the original art deco building which served as the first purpose-built terminal for passenger flight in Houston.
+The museum exhibited several collections focusing on Houston's civil aviation history and was operated by the Houston Aeronautical Heritage Society (HAHS), a recognized Texas 501(c)(3) tax-exempt organization.